mpv-player/mpv/DOCS/man/options.rst

     ``--input-ipc-server``, except no socket is created, and instead the passed FD is treated like a socket connection received from ``accept()``.
 In practice, you could pass either a FD created by ``socketpair()``, or a pipe.
-    In both cases, you must sure the FD is actually inherited by mpv (do not set the POSIX ``CLOEXEC`` flag).
+    In both cases, you must make sure that the FD is actually inherited by mpv (do not set the POSIX ``CLOEXEC`` flag).

     The player quits when the connection is closed.